Apple Apologizes For iPhone Slowdown Drama, Will Offer $29 Battery Replacements - Slashdot

 Obviously I don't know if the original excuse was true or not, but this was pretty much the only thing that they could have done in either case.

 Does anyone know enough about Li Ion batteries to weigh in on whether or not this makes sense?
-Does the peak power capability drop enough that its likely it
+Does the peak power capability drop enough that its likely it couldn't support the power use?

+The limiting factor in how much power can be supplied is usually the physical layout of the battery.
+In particular the size of the cathode.
+Because Apple want physically small batteries they selected marginal batteries.

 These are my favorite types of corporate apologies: